japila-books/apache-spark-internals/docs/rdd/RDDCheckpointData.md

 checkpoint changes the <<cpState, state>> to <<Checkpointed, Checkpointed>>.

-In the end, checkpoint requests the given <<rdd, RDD>> to xref:rdd:RDD.adoc#markCheckpointed[markCheckpointed].
+In the end, checkpoint requests the given <<rdd, RDD>> to rdd:RDD.md#markCheckpointed[markCheckpointed].

-checkpoint is used when RDD is requested to xref:rdd:RDD.adoc#doCheckpoint[doCheckpoint].
+checkpoint is used when RDD is requested to rdd:RDD.md#doCheckpoint[doCheckpoint].

 == [[doCheckpoint]] doCheckpoint Method